"

 We know all the notes in Examples 5.6A, B, and C are proportionally equal because the rhythm syllables are the same.

-There is an easy shortcut for doubling or halving dotted notes:
+There is a simple shortcut for doubling or halving dotted notes:

-• To double a dotted note, write a dotted note of the next higher value (e.g., doubling a dotted quarter note is a dotted half note).
+• To double a dotted note, write a dotted note of the next higher value (for example, doubling a dotted quarter note results in a dotted half note).

-• To halve a dotted note, write a dotted note of the next smaller value (e.g., halving a dotted quarter note is a dotted eighth note).
+• To halve a dotted note, write a dotted note of the next smaller value (for example, halving a dotted quarter note results in a dotted eighth note).

 Rhythmic Transposition

-When transposing rhythms, compare note values of the beats and apply that same proportion to the new time signature.
+When transposing rhythms, compare the note values of the beats and apply the same proportion to the new time signature.

 Directions: